 In his book, “Start Late.
-Finish Rich,” Bach offers more targeted advice for people in their 40s, 50s and even 60s.
+Finish Rich,” Bach offers more targeted advice for people in their 40s, 50s, and even 60s.
 He knows that you probably need a lot of money for retirement and that the large goal can feel insurmountable.
 However, he encourages people to start small and save something.
-Back likens retirement saving to preparing for a marathon.
+Bach likens retirement saving to preparing for a marathon.
 You don’t go run 26 miles on your first training day.
 You don’t sit home on the couch either.
 If you should be saving $2,000 a month, just start by saving $2 a day.

 The younger you start saving, the easier it will be.

 Ben Stein Recommends Estimating High for How Much You Should Save for Retirement